TdjHJ9zM5k/website-hosting-securing/Readme.md

 ## Overview

 This guide demonstrates how to:
+1. Set up a custom domain and configure DNS.
-1. Set up a custom domain.
+2. Set up a static website with Google Cloud Storage that will be reached via a custom domain.
-2. Iframe manipolation for desktop and mobile.
 3. Host your site using Google Cloud Storage.
-4. Configure SSL, DNS and Firewall through Cloudflare.
+4. Configure SSL, Namespace and Firewall through Cloudflare.
+5. Iframe manipulation for removing Wix banner on desktop and mobile.

+The guide is intended for techincal and non-technical audience.
+Steps requiring more in-depth knoledge are marked with a ✬ symbol.

 ---

 ## Features

 - **Custom Domain Integration**
-  Connect your domain to your Wix site by hosting a static website on Google Cloud Storage with an iframe.
-Add a CNAME record pointing to the Cloud Storage file.
+  Connect your domain to your Wix site by hosting a static website on Google Cloud Storage Bucket.

 - **Free-tier Banner Removing**
   Remove the Wix banner for cleaner desktop and mobile presentations.